Urhobos Once Spoke Great

 “Like what?”

 “Urhobos once spoke great.
 Language within the borders of culture is possible by consensus.
-We are people of consensus. two, ten or five score of people using or remembering words or terms do not meet the criteria of consensus for a language.”
+We are people of consensus.
+Two, ten or five score of people using or remembering words or terms do not meet the criteria of consensus for a language.”

 “Please, give me an example of expanding language.”

-“Oyovwiri.
+“Oyovwiri, it is good so..
 When we started to make iron, we called iron ore, egba, a synonym of [excessive] strength and iron products, ubroegba [piece of iron].
 Soon came the names and descriptions of various aspects of iron-making technologies centred on the words egba/igba and otua [heating/burning].
 Ukonigba [Kitchen of Iron; kiln; bloomery], ọtuaware [red hot], ọtuafo [white hot], irege [fire-proof mud, refractory clay], amiegba [molten iron], otuire [burnt wood; coke], ushi otuire [coking pile], ituigba [rust], ori egba [iron oil; as lubricant and antirust], isheren [fizz or steam produced by pouring water on hot molten iron] and okaregba [blacksmith].
 Those words are no longer active in our language because we no longer make iron; only ubrogba survives.
 Iyibo and Odaka are words we use for the same iron technology today.
 We lost ours to the Iyibo.”

 “I am beginning to see what you mean.
 How about the names of colours, we do not have many, but the Iyibo has at least forty?”